flpezet/analytics-readings/README.md

   * [Does my startup data team need a data engineer?](https://blog.getdbt.com/does-my-startup-data-team-need-a-data-engineer-/)

 ### Marketing and data
   * [Data Driven Marketing](https://www.amazon.com/Data-Driven-Marketing-Metrics-Everyone-Should/dp/0470504544/ref=sr_1_1?crid=38ZUOKHZZEY6D&keywords=data+driven+marketing&qid=1566644698&s=gateway&sprefix=data+driven%2Caps%2C209&sr=8-1).
 Reading some chapters can help you think like a marketer with data driven approach.
 I don't think you need to read the whole book, though.
+But it's a gem.
+Didn't find this kind of insights elsewhere.

 ### More rigor for the analyst
 These books helped me to think better when analysing data.